kmatheis/vetApiDemo/README.md

 ## Incompleteness

-This project is incomplete.
+This project is mostly complete.
 The following still need to be addressed:
-- Additional erification beans should be added in a few natural places,
 - More endpoints need OpenAPI documentation, and
 - Additional reservation date checks need to be incorporated.

-The unit tests, though useful, can also stand to be a little more robust.
 These gaps will hopefully be addressed soon.

-Minor TODOs:
-- Provide endpoints to add and delete profiles.
-- Clean up certain error tests.
-- Some verification beans are present, but still need to add others (Owner, Reservation, Comments).